bidata-io/dc-scalable-ai/README.md

   - Learning Objective: Deploy and manage containerized applications with Kubernetes.
   - Functions: kubectl apply, kubectl scale

+- **Chapter 3 Capstone:** Containerize a simple application and deploy it on a Kubernetes cluster.

 ### Chapter 4: Deployment and Monitoring
 - **Lesson 4.1: Deploying AI Models in the Cloud**
   - Learning Objective: Deploy AI models using cloud services.